-WCC stated their preference that a design be considered to protect the amenity value of Greystones North Beach and if possible, reduce wave energy.
-They commented that rock revetments will increase the energy of the waves and create a greater level of impact in other coastal areas and the county's amenity assets.
+WCC queried if a design be facilitated that would dissipate the energy of the waves.
+They noted that rock revetments will increase the energy of the waves and will create a greater level of impact in other coastal areas and the county's amenity assets.